-Preface: This is a guest post I asked Brenda to write as my dating experience is over a decade old at this point.
+I asked my friend Brenda to write as my dating experience is over a decade old.
 Both she and I wrestled with how to talk about this topic but I knew I wanted to.
 Why?
-Because I get emails ALL THE TIME asking these questions.
+Because I get emails ALL THE TIME asking questions specific to dating a Moroccan or dating in Morocco.
 It’s controversial for sure, and I want to point out that no two experiences, no two people, and no two experiences are the same.

 To begin, I want to say the thing some people will hate to admit: Moroccans date.
 Whether religiously they or others believe it is right or wrong, it exists in Morocco just like anywhere else in the world.
 But it’s definitely not as publicly praised or flaunted like in other countries.
 The best way I can put it is that there’s a kind of “don’t ask, don’t tell” mentality.

 In rural places, dating is secretive.
 In my own experience, I only became aware of teenagers crushing on each other from my pseudo-village confidante position being the only American in the village.
 They assume as an American I’ve dated so they would ask me questions about it but knowing its considered inappropriate in Morocco, I’d keep their secrets and give general advice but I avoided giving specifics like “How many boyfriends have you had?” or “Do you have a boyfriend now?”